401k Plans

 The biggest difference between a Roth and a traditional 401(k) is how and when you get a tax break: The tax advantage of a traditional 401(k) is that your contributions are tax-deductible in the year they are made.
 The tax advantage of a Roth 401(k) is that your withdrawals in retirement are not taxed.

-Fund Choices
+Investment Choices